cmstar/RapidReflection/README.md

 *In the current version, the extention methods does not include operations for all opcodes.*

 ## Tasks in the future
-- Allows specifying the types in the delegates, such as Func<TInstance, TRet> against Func<object, object>.
+- Allows specifying the types in the delegates, such as Func&lt;TInstance, TRet&gt; against Func&lt;object, object&gt;.